 When at an annual or special meeting a town votes to raise a tax, to borrow money, or to make any appropriation of money, the clerk of such town, within five days thereafter, shall certify such vote to the treasurer of the town and to the chair of the selectboard.

 § 1168.
 Return of names of listers to Director of the Division of Property Valuation and Review

-After each annual meeting, a town clerk shall report forthwith electronically to the Director of the Division of Property Valuation and Review the name of each lister therein, his or her post office address, and the length of his or her term of office.
+After each annual meeting, a town clerk shall report forthwith electronically to the Director of the Division of Property Valuation and Review the name of each lister in the town, his or her post office address, and the length of his or her term of office.
 In like manner, a town clerk shall notify the Director of the Division of Property Valuation and Review of any lister appointed to fill a vacancy.
 (Amended 1977, No. 105, § 14(b); 2017, No. 73, § 2, eff.
 June 13, 2017; 2017, No. 113 (Adj.
 Sess.), § 155.)

 § 1169.
 Name and address of first constable to county clerk